ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/04_sequencing_QC.md

 - **Per Base N Content**

 N is referred by the sequencer as bases that could not be properly identified.
-Preferrably, this number should be close to 0 for all reads.
+Preferably, this number should be close to 0 for all reads.
 As little as an increase to 1% in any position is already a bad sign.
 A rise towards the end of the reads might be normal and depending on the size it might be worth trimming.